Free Philadelphia Eagles public practice tickets go fast

 The Eagles released the tickets on Ticketmaster's website at 10 a.m.
 Wednesday:

 The tickets were free and they went fast.
-Fans need to a ticket in order to attend the public practices.

-Free tickets to our #EaglesCamp public practices will be released tomorrow at 10AM.
-This year, you must reserve tickets in advance.
-Get yours tomorrow at https://t.co/QaNHwq1h8R before they’re all gone! pic.twitter.com/3UDjpCdnx9— Philadelphia Eagles (@Eagles) July 17, 2018
+The Birds said in a statement issued early Wednesday afternoon that the tickets were no longer available.

+"We are overwhelmed by the passion and support of Eagles fans," the team said.

+Public Practice tickets are no longer available.
+We are overwhelmed by the passion and support of Eagles fans.
+Stay tuned for more events in the future!— Philadelphia Eagles (@Eagles) July 18, 2018

 Eagles training camp starts in one week and runs through August 14.